oracle-livelabs/goldengate/atp-kafka/replicat/replicat.md

 ### Objectives

-In this lab, you will:
-* Add a checkpoint table
-* Add and run a Replicat process
+In this lab, you will add and run a Replicat process.

 ### Prerequisites